castacks/dsta_docker/README.md

 ./remove_images.sh <Docker Hub account> <NGC version>
 ```

-The following is an example on a Jetson device.
+The following is an example on a x86.

 ```
 $ cd <scripts/>